-When someone comes to your site, they usually came because they searched something, or someone posted a link that they thought was worthy of clicking.
-This is the most precious part to get them to come to your site, and when they’re finally there, the worst thing you can do is to block them from the content as soon as they arrive.
+When someone comes to your site, they usually came because they searched for something or someone posted a link that they thought was worthy of clicking.
+This is the most precious part of getting them to come to your site, and when they’re finally there, the worst thing you can do is to block them from the content as soon as they arrive.

-Tip(s): Don’t use splash pages, not matter how creative they are.
+Tip(s): Don’t use splash pages, no matter how creative they are.
 It’s as simple as that.
-Not even a “Welcome” page to new readers.
+Not even a “Welcome” page for new readers.
 And don’t dare to ask for their email address, no matter how much you think they’ll enjoy your free eBook or whatever you might be offering.

 6. Aggregating content from others

 We’ve all been guilty of doing it at one point or another: when we don’t have any ideas or posts lined up, we “cheat” and aggregate content from others, a “daily news roundup” or something similar, unless your site is fully a content aggregator like Reddit.